 - 🔊 Easy to Read & Type – Avoid overly stylized names like Muzik4U.com, which can be confusing.

-Step 5: Adjust To Yur Preferred Subscription Period
+Step 5: Select Your Preferred Subscription Period

 Ensure the Hatchling plan is active on the left and pick a subscription length of either 1 year or 36 months, depending on what you can afford.